Brian-Drummond/testgtk_harness/readme.txt

 and edit its name into the "with/use" clauses in harness.adb.

 Some packages may also need the Common package (common.ads,adb) and specific resource files (testgtk.rc, bitmaps etc).
-The Cairo example package requires the Testcairo_Drawing package.
+See NOTEs below for exceptions.

 Build instructions :